indygreg/PyOxidizer/README.rst

 minimal dependencies on shared libraries, container runtimes, or FUSE filesystems), and runs everything from memory (as opposed to e.g. extracting Python modules to a temporary directory and loading them from there).
+This makes binaries produced with ``PyOxidizer`` faster and simpler to manage.

 Quick Start
 ===========

-You need Rust 1.31 and a corresponding Cargo installed.
+You need Rust 1.31+ and a corresponding Cargo installed.

 You will need a TOML configuration file telling us how to embed Python.
 See ``docs/config.rst`` for documentation of this configuration file.